exonum/exonum-doc/src/architecture/services.md

 ```

 The `tx_from_raw` method is used to parse raw transactions received from the network
-into specific transaction types defined by the service.
+into specific transaction types handled by the service.
 The core uses this method
 to dispatch incoming transactions to services that host transaction implementations.
 The `service_id` field in the transaction serialization is used to determine
 the service, whose `tx_from_raw` method is called by the core.